CycloneDX/cdxgen/README.md

 # CycloneDX Generator

-This script creates a valid CycloneDX Software Bill-of-Materials (SBOM) containing an aggregate of all project dependencies for node.js, python, java and golang projects.
+This script creates a valid CycloneDX Software Bill-of-Materials (SBOM) containing an aggregate of all project dependencies for node.js, python, java and Go projects.
 Optionally, it can submit the generated BOM to dependency track or AppThreat server for analysis.
 CycloneDX is a lightweight SBOM specification that is easily created, human and machine readable, and simple to parse.

 ## Supported languages and package format